IBM/audioset-classification/README.md

-# Audio Classification using Keras and Jupyter Notebooks running on IBM Cloud
+# Audio Classification using Keras and Jupyter Notebooks

 In this developer code pattern, we first create a Deep Learning model to classify audio embeddings.
 We train the model on IBM Deep Learning as a Service (DLaaS) platform and then perform inference/evaluation on IBM Watson Studio.